unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 10 (5,900 XP)

 **_Angelic Weapons_**.
-The deva’s weapon attacks are magical.
+The deva’s weapon attacks are tek.
 When the deva hits with any weapon, the weapon deals an extra 4d8 radiant damage (included in the attack).

-**_Innate Techcasting_**.
-The deva’s Techcasting ability is Charisma (spell save DC 17).
-The deva can innately cast the following spells, requiring only verbal components:
+**_Innate Tekcasting_**.
+The deva’s Tekcasting ability is Charisma (tek skill save DC 17).
+The deva can innately cast the following tek skills, requiring only verbal components:

 At will: _detect evil and good_
 1/day each: _commune_, _raise dead_

-**_Magic Resistance_**.
-The deva has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The deva has advantage on saving throws against tek skills and other tek effects.

 **Actions**